barciella/spot-request/README.md

 ## API Reference

 -GET: http://localhost:4000/v1/tasks

-  Gets a list of all the tasks.
+  Info: Gets a list of all the tasks.

 -GET: http://localhost:4000/v1/:id

-  Get the contents of an specific task.
+  Info: Get the contents of an specific task.